invana/crawlerflow/README.md

 ```

 ## Skills of the Bot

 **1. Crawl a site and save the page content**: Use full for gathering the data and performing analytics on the page.

 **2. Crawl a site and extract the content(s)**: This will extract the specific use full content(s) inside the pages(parsing the data).

+**3. Crawl and extract data from rss/atom feeds:** This will extract the data from the rss/atom feeds of the site you may want to follow.

+**3. Analysers**: Built-in analysers to run on top the data like cleaning the data, categorize the data based on NLP, more on the roadmap.

+**4. Seperate Cache and Storage Database Support**: There is difference in importance of the data for caching and storage, so
+InvanaBot allows developer to implement seperate databases for caching and storage, where developer can use mongodb
+for caching the crawled data, and storing the actual extracted data into elasticsearch, which can work as a instant search engine.

 ## Working Examples